-f indeed these conclusions can be derived from Socrates’ declaration, then it should no longer surprise us that Plato set this declaration in that specific spot.
-On the contrary, if the above is a central moral of Plato, then he had to put this declaration, boldly, at this point.
-Otherwise one might wrongly deduce, at that particular point, that the theory of recollection and the immortality of the soul are true while .
+If indeed these conclusions can be derived from Socrates’ declaration, then it should no longer surprise us that Plato set this declaration in that specific spot.
+On the contrary, if the above is a central moral insight of Plato, then he had to put this declaration, boldly, at this point.
+Otherwise one might wrongly deduce, at that particular point, that the theory of recollection and the immortality of the soul are KJTB (propositionally) true while there are reasonable doubts whether it really is.
 This danger reached its summit at that specific point after the exchange with the boy.
 Hence doubting its truth is necessary (and not surprising) if one wants to express that good action and good life are the only thing that is worthy in itself and not any other thing – a theory or other propositional belief or doctrine – which gets its value only as a secondary element of the good life.

 The ineffability of the good and the role of indicative definitions

 But MK has paradoxical characteristic as well.
-Although knowledge demands a state of constant holding of a true-belief so that one will always do what is good, our language and other analytic and systematic tools cannot help us to formulated, translated, symbolized We can see it only by direct reasoning that examines and contemplates the situation here and now.
+Although knowledge demands a state of constant holding of a true-belief so that one will always do what is good, our language and other analytic and systematic tools cannot help us to formulate, translate, symbolize it once and for all.
+We can see it only by direct reasoning that examines and contemplates the situation here and now.
 I will explain that further by interpreting the first and second textual problems.

 The first problem was why, on the one hand, Socrates demands that a definition should catch the one common essence of all uses of virtue and be the source of their meaning, (the eidos), and yet on the other hand defines figure without giving its eidos, emphasizing that this format of definition by Meno would satisfy his demand.
-The second textual problem is why Socrates urges the boy to tell the number of the length and then adds that if the boy cannot tell the number, he can ‘only’ point at a line that expresses that length, when all the time he is aware that no one can tell the length in a number.
+The second textual problem is why Socrates urges the boy to tell the number of the length and then adds that if the boy cannot tell the number, he can ‘only’ point at a line that expresses that length, when all the time he is aware that no one can tell the length (irrational length) in a number.

 Starting with the last problem, we see that the text is playing with the idea of something that we can see and yet our lingual resolution cannot hold it.
-As we can recognize the taste of an avocado or the sound of a saxophone but cannot reduce or translate them into words, so may see the length of the square's side search, but it is impossible for to put that specific length in numbers (since it is an irrational length).
+As we can recognize the taste of an avocado or the sound of a saxophone but cannot reduce or translate them into words, so the boy may see the length of the square's side he and Socrates are searching for, but it is impossible for anyone then to put that specific length in numbers (since it is an irrational length).
 Even if we were able in the future to reduce the sound of a saxophone or the taste of avocado to specific physical states of the brain or to other physical characteristics to which we can give signs, this reduction would not be able to literally hold and convey what we hear or taste when we hear the saxophone or taste an avocado.